 Overconfident 4WD Drivers

-Yes, a 4 Wheel drive can give you a sense of confidence that could prove false in certain situations, which could result in a serious accident or worse.
-If you driving a 4 wheel drive and you notice the traffic slowing down due to inclement weather, stay in your lane and follow suit.
+Yes, a 4-Wheel driver can give you a sense of confidence that could prove false in certain situations, which could result in a serious accident or worse.
+If you driving a 4-wheel drive and you notice the traffic slowing down due to inclement weather, stay in your lane and follow suit.
 Remember, we all need to be careful and mindful of road conditions and other drivers who have different driving styles.